connormayer/phonological_software/README.md

 4. Once you're happy with your changes, scroll to the buttom of the page to the box labeled "Commit changes".
 Add a name for your proposed change and a description if you wish.
 Select ""Create a new branch for this commit and start a pull request" and then click "Propose file change".

-If you are uncomfortable using GitHub, you can email cjmayer@uci.edu with your proposed changes.
+If you are uncomfortable using GitHub, you can email cjmayer@uci.edu or hossep.dolatian@alumni.stonybrook.edu with your proposed changes.

+## General

+* [PhonoApps](http://www.phonology.us/): A suite of phonological tools for finding natural classes, deriving surface forms from underlying forms given a list of rules, and other functonality.
+* [Phonomaton](https://www.cs.uky.edu/~raphael/linguistics/phonomaton/phonomaton.cgi): A tool for deriving surface forms from underlying forms.
+Supports morphological rules and autosegmental tiers.

 ## Optimality theory